+- Mrs. Liane Maria HIRNER President

 - Mr. Franz FUCHS Vice-President

-- Mr. Peter Franz HÖFINGER Member
+- Mr. Peter Franz HÖFINGER- Member

 - Mr. Werner MATULA Member

 - Mr. Klaus MÜHLEDER Member

-The composition of the Committee for Urgent Matters set up at the level of the Supervisory Board during 2022, is the following
+The composition of the Committee for Urgent Matters set up at the level of the Supervisory Board during 2023, is the following

-In the period first of January - March 13, 2022 the composition of the Committee for Urgent Matters was the following:
+In the period first of January - June 30, 2023 the composition of the Committee for Urgent Matters was the following:

-- Mr. Harald REINER -President
+- Ms. Peter THIRRING President - Mr. Franz FUCHS Vice-President

-- Mr. Franz FUCHS- Member
+- Dl.
+Peter Franz HÖFINGER- Member

+- DI.
+Werner MATULA Member

-- Mr. Klaus MÜHLEDER- Member
+- DI.
+Klaus MÜHLEDER Member

-In the period March 14 - June 30, 2022 the composition of the Committee for Urgent Matters was the following:
+In the period July $1^{st}$ - December $3^{rd},\,2023$ the composition of the Committee for Urgent Matters was the following:

-- Mr. Peter THIRRING President
+- Mr. Franz FUCHS President

-- Mr. Peter Franz HÖFINGER Vice-President
+- Mr. Klaus MÜHLEDER Vice-president

-- Mr. Franz FUCHS- Member
+- Mr. Peter Franz HÖFINGER- Member

-- Mr. Harald REINER -Member

-- Mr. Klaus MÜHLEDER- Member
+- Mr. Werner MATULA Member

-In the period July 01 - December 31, 2022 the composition of the Committee for Urgent Matters was the following:
+In the period December 4th, 2023-until the reference date December 31, 2023 the composition of the Committee for Urgent Matters was the following:

-- Mr. Peter THIRRING President
+- Mrs. Liane Maria HIRNER- President

 - Mr. Franz FUCHS Vice-President

-- Mr. Peter Franz HÖFINGER Member
+- Mr. Peter Franz HÖFINGER- Member

 - Mr. Werner MATULA Member

 - Mr. Klaus MÜHLEDER Member

-- 3. The Management Board is the statutory body that conducts the business of the Company and acts on its behalf, engages the liability of the company, according to legislation, to the statute and its bylaws, under the management of a president.
+3. The Management Board is the statutory body that conducts the business of the Company and acts on its behalf , engages the liability of the company, according to legislation, to the statute and its bylaws, under the management of a president.